daivitran/independent-study-notes/README.md

 **Robotic Manipulation** - This [course](https://manipulation.csail.mit.edu/Fall2022/index.html#description) is freely available from MIT.

-**Full Stack Deep Learning** - This [course](https://fullstackdeeplearning.com/course/2022/) is for people who are building products that are powered by machine learning (ML).

 ## Disclaimer
 These solutions are my own work and are meant for reference and learning purposes only.
 If you're currently enrolled in any of these courses, I encourage you to develop your own solutions to maximize your learning experience.